Hubs-Foundation/hubs-cloud/README.md

 ## Quick Start

 - Create an account on AWS and log into the console.
 - Register a new domain name on Route 53 for your site, and register another domain name on Route 53 for room short permalinks.
-We like using the .link TLD for the permalink domain.
-So if your site is myhub.com your permalink domain would be myhub.link, or something similar.
+We like using the `.link` TLD for the permalink domain.
+So if your site is `myhub.com` your permalink domain would be `myhub.link`, or something similar.
 - In the EC2 console, create an new SSH keypair and save the private key.
 You'll need this to access your servers.
 - Set your console in the top right to one of the supported regions:
   - US East (N. Virginia)